-David Julius discovered molecular mechanisms that explain how we perceive pain and temperature.
-He has identified members of the Transient Receptor Potential (TRP) ion channel family; these proteins are at the heart of responses to diverse sensory stimuli, including temperature, pain, osmolarity, pheromones, and taste.
+David Julius is a Professor in the Department of Physiology at the University of California San Francisco.
+He discovered molecular mechanisms that explain how we perceive pain and temperature and has identified members of the Transient Receptor Potential (TRP) ion channel family.
+These proteins are at the heart of responses to diverse sensory stimuli, including temperature, pain, osmolarity, pheromones, and taste.
 TRP channels also play important roles in calcium adsorption and tissue development.

 For decades, fundamental mechanistic questions about how pain and other somatosensory stimuli were detected and decoded went unresolved.
 David Julius resolved the mystery by identifying the VR1 (TRPV1) channel.
 This was a landmark finding that was published in Nature (1997).